 DO NOT compromise on quality and processes

-The bigger the project and the more complex the requirements the more important it is to have processes, workflows and tests.
+In reference to our Drupal consulting experience, the bigger the project and the more complex the requirements the more important it is to have processes, workflows and tests.
 Big projects can really stumble under a huge amount of errors and issues if there are no processes to address these.

 Introducing automation (eg. Continuous Integration) and automated testing to your project might seem like an unnecessary cost, but it is not.
 You will save an enormous amount of time, which you would otherwise have to spend on fixing bugs and testing manually.
 Your teams' iteration time will be drastically reduced and number of regression errors will be much lower if your QA processes are in place and are automated.